Tejasreenune/task-2/README.md

 ## 🛠 Tools Used

-- Power BI Desktop
+- Power BI Desktop(for data cleaning)
-- Excel (for data cleaning)
+- Excel
 - GitHub (for version control)

 ---